goktug-turkdag/DocuMentor/README.md

 ### 4\.
 Running the Application

-Launch the Streamlit app from your terminal:
+Launch the Streamlit app from your terminal (assuming your main file is `app.py`):

 ```bash
 streamlit run app.py